5F9AC6C0-0B31-8A77-9FA2100084CB1736

 Elise Mizerak ’25

-Elise is a sophomore from Holden, Massachusetts who plans to double concentrate in Environmental Studies and Public Policy.
-On campus, she also works as a Resident Advisor.
-In her free time, you can find Elise performing with the Dance Team at football and basketball games, or in the studio after hours dancing aimlessly to all of Melodrama by Lorde.
-Some of Elise’s favorite things include Glen walks, Dunkin iced coffee, Wes Anderson’s filmography, and Taylor Swift music.
+Off-campus.
+Elise is a junior from Holden, Massachusetts concentrating in Environmental Studies and minoring in Public Policy.
+On campus, she also works as a Community Advisor in Root.
+In her free time, you can find Elise performing with the Dance Team at football and basketball games.
+Some of her favorite things include Glen walks, Dunkin iced coffee, Wes Anderson’s filmography, and Taylor Swift music.

 Nicole Moncada ’26

-Miko is a junior from New York City who is majoring in History.
-When she’s not tutoring at the Writing Center, you can find her writing for the News Section of The Spectator, taking walks on Griffin Road with friends, or watching true crime documentaries in bed.
+Miko is a senior from New York City who is majoring in History and minoring in Religious Studies.
+When she’s not tutoring at the Writing Center, you can find her being a bit too loud in the KJ atrium, taking walks on Griffin Road with friends, or obsessing over a new podcast.

 Kelvin Nunez ’24